-That’s what sets coliving apart: unlike other types of accommodation such as hotels or vacation rentals, in a coliving space, everything is designed to give digital nomads the opportunity to meet other people, network, and build professional bonds – and even make friends.
+Unlike other types of accommodation such as hotels or vacation rentals, in a coliving space, everything is designed to give digital nomads the opportunity to meet other people, network and build professional bonds – and even make friends.

-In fact, with access to spaces such as communal kitchens, shared work areas (coworking spaces), lounges, and even gardens and rooftop terraces – often the scene of activities such as after-work drinks, barbecues, and even parties – digital nomads can meet other people and feel part of a real community.
+With access to spaces such as communal kitchens, coworking spaces, lounges, and even gardens and rooftop terraces – often the scene of activities such as after-work drinks, barbecues, even parties – digital nomads can meet other people and feel part of a real community.

-What’s more, coliving spaces will often organize all kinds of additional activities, such as meetings with the local community, conferences, hiking tours, diving expeditions, surfing trips, and cultural excursions to places of interest, all of which adds an extra dimension to the coliving experience.
+What’s more, coliving spaces will often organise all kinds of additional activities, such as meetings with the local community, conferences, hiking tours, diving expeditions, surfing trips, and cultural excursions to places of interest, all of which add an extra dimension to the coliving experience.

 What about remote workers?

-In the wake of the COVID-19 pandemic, when we were all forced to stay indoors during lockdown, it became clear that many of us could do our jobs perfectly well from home without having to waste time in unnecessary commutes and traffic jams.
-As a result, many employees asked their companies to allow them to continue working remotely, particularly as this enabled them to improve their work-life balance.
+In the wake of the COVID-19 pandemic, it became clear that many of us could do our jobs perfectly well from home without wasting time in unnecessary commutes and traffic jams.
+As a result, many employees asked their companies to allow them to continue working remotely, particularly as this enabled them to improve their work- life balance.

 In this context, coliving is also an interesting option for employees and employers alike:

-- Remote workers: Employees who don’t have partners or families to consider can ask their employer to allow them to telecommute for certain period of time and move to a coliving space to see whether it works for both parties.
-For employees with families to factor in, cohousing is a more suitable option (we will explain this in greater below).
+- Remote workers: Employees who don’t have partners or families can ask their employer to allow them to telecommute for a certain period of time and move to a coliving space to see whether it works for both parties.
+Cohousing is a more suitable option for employees with families to factor in (we will explain this in greater detail below).

-- Companies: Employers can organize a company retreat at a coliving space and stay there with their employees for the duration.
-On a company retreat, employees can split their time between work and a few hours of leisure and relaxation.
+- Companies: Employers can organise a company retreat at a coliving space and stay there with their employees for the duration.
+During the retreat, employees can split their time between work and a few hours of leisure and relaxation.

-Despite what you may think, you don’t have to be a young person who lives out of their backpack and has no ties to be a digital nomad.
+Despite what you may think, you don’t have to be a young person who lives out of their backpack to be a digital nomad.

 While this may have been true to begin with, as time has passed, many digital nomads have started families – yet they don’t want to give up their nomadic lifestyle and lose the freedom that allows them to travel the world.

-The problem is that when you have children, staying at a coliving space is not really an option:
+The problem is that when you have children, staying at a coliving space isn’t really an option:

 - The rooms are usually singles (or doubles at the most).